Skip to Calculator

 For a breakdown of total project costs including floss, fabric, and framing, see our cross stitch project cost guide.
 And if you're comparing thread quantities for different fabric counts, the fabric count guide pairs well with this one.

-Start your planning with the [cross stitch calculator](/cross-stitch-calculator) — enter your stitch count, fabric type, and coverage, and you'll have a solid skein estimate in seconds.
+Start your planning with the cross stitch calculator.
+Enter your stitch count, fabric type, and coverage, and you'll have a solid skein estimate in seconds.

 DMC flossembroidery flosscross stitch threadskein countfloss estimator